Recently, a young guy named Harshit Godha emailed me to join my 1 year physique transformation program.

 One of my favourite fitness YouTubers, Brandon Carter said the following in one if his videos:

 “If I put a gun to your head, you would find a way.” – Brandon Carter

 If You Want A Summer Body, You Have To Diet Correctly

 Sweating your ass off at the gym is one thing, but the hard part of a transformation is the diet.

 Everyone can train their ass off for 2 hours a day when they eat a high calorie diet but can you push yourself when yore on a fat loss diet and you can eat a limited amount of calories each day?

 Harshit did just that.

 He ate a low calorie diet and lost 14lbs. in 10 weeks, but he still had energy to workout 1.5-2 hours a day and build muscle mass.

-Harshit’s diet plan is low in calories, but it’s very high in quality foods, nutrients, vitamins and minerals.
+Harshit’s diet plan was low in calories, but very high in quality foods, nutrients, vitamins and minerals.